 Over the years, Cheryl’s team took the army-style mass-produced sheet cake and emphasized presentation.
 It became the double-layer carrot cake served today.

 The point remains the same in completely new concepts.
-“Even now, we knew we wanted to make the carrot cake a focal point,” says Cheryl.
+“Even now, we knew we wanted to make the carrot cake a focal point,” said Cheryl.
 “When you visit new concepts, you’ll see its location in the display case is very intentional.”

-“We capitalized on the new elevated presentation of our carrot cake to sell an image,” says Cheryl.
+“We capitalized on the new elevated presentation of our carrot cake to sell an image,” said Cheryl.
 “Competing with hospital food wasn’t our goal.
 We wanted to be a place people came to eat.”

 The best (carrot cake) in town